 It Doesn’t Have to Be Perfect

 Try to get your petals to line up, but it doesn’t have to be perfect.
 Nature isn’t perfect and neither are you!
 The two most outer layers have six petals, the two middle have five, and the two smallest have four.
-The final center only has three.
+The final center of the flower only has three.
 So there’s no way to line them up perfectly based on the row before it—just try to get them evenly lined up(ish) for each layer.

 And that’s it!
 You can see how these simple tips and tricks make creating giant cardstock flowers a lot less daunting.
 Do you have any tips and tricks for assembling big projects like this?
 I’d love to hear them in the comments!